 1. It results in a failure to keep justification by faith at the center of the soteriological process.
-How can justification remain the vital center if it is seen merely as an initiatory, once-in-a-lifetime event?
+How can justification and forgiveness remain the vital center if it is seen merely as an initiatory, once-in-a-lifetime event?
 Are we to suggest that this doctrine has great significance in the matter of becoming Christians, but not so much for the matter of being Christians?
 If justification is a door a person enters but once, how can it avoid becoming a fading memory?
 With too many, justification has become equated with the single conversion event.
 So it is easy to reason, "Doesn't the writer to the Hebrews tell us to get past the first principles of Christian initiation?
-Justification is good for those making their first start, but we need to get past it and on to higher things.
-Oh, a little nostalgia is permissible on Reformation Sunday."
+Justification is good for those making their first start, but we need to get past it and on to higher things."

-Now the door is wide open to the merchants of new-fangled experiences such as speaking in tongues — things calculated to stimulate the flagging zeal of those who are many days journey away from justification by faith.
+Now the door is wide open to the merchants of new-fangled experiences such as faith healing and speaking in tongues — things calculated to stimulate the flagging zeal of those who are many days journey away from justification by faith.

-When we turn to the New Testament, we see that it is justification that sets the church on fire and keeps it on fire.
+When we turn to the New Testament, we see that it is justification and a continual reliance upon divine mercy that sets the church on fire and keeps it on fire.
 This is what opens the door to the Spirit and opens the mouth of the apostle in that song of inspiring confidence and holy cheer (Rom.
-8:3039).
-The best protection against the error of the "second blessing" is to teach people to feed on the first blessing.
+8:30-39).
+The best protection against the error of the "second blessing" is to teach people to continue to feed on the first blessing.
 Justification is like the manna that had to be gathered daily.
 Yesterday's supply cannot be hoarded for tomorrow.
 It is the privilege of God's people to be ever grasping the blessing anew, fresh from glory.

 Remembering mine affliction and my misery, the wormwood and the gall.
 My soul hath them still in remembrance, and is humbled in me.
 This I recall to mind, therefore have I hope.
 It is of the Lord's mercies that we are not consumed, because His compassions fail not.
 They are new every morning: great is Thy faithfulness. — Lam.
 3:19-23.